No one will see your beautiful website unless you do these 4 things

 Put a link to your website on your social media profile and invite them to come see your website.
 If your website is built using my MAP Method, then it is built to make you money and to help your people.
 So if you can get them to your website, they will find solutions to their problems and you will make money.

-#4 - Ask them to engage with you and share your website and/or your social media profile so you can continue to grow the number of people who view your website.
+Be someone they want to interact with.
+Ask them questions about themselves/their business.
+Ask them to share your website and/or your social media profile so you can continue to grow the number of people who view your website.

-Option number two for driving traffic to your website is SEO.
+This is a super important way to drive traffic to your website.
 SEO stands for search engine optimization.
 And what it means is that there are certain things you can do in order to increase your chances of turning up in the search results.

 We all want our website to turn up as the #1 result for some phrase on Google.
 For example, for me it would be someone searching for ‘How do I design a website?’
 I would love to be the very first website that came up for them.
 There are things you can do to increase your chances at that.
 That’s what SEO is.
 Search engine optimization.